Rokk001/SatoshiRig/README.md

 > **Note:** Set your wallet address via the web dashboard (Settings → Wallet Configuration) or by editing `config/config.toml` (`[wallet].address`).
 Environment variables are no longer required for the wallet.
 >
 > `compute.backend` represents the chosen GPU runtime (CUDA/OpenCL).
 CPU mining is controlled exclusively via the **CPU Mining Enabled** toggle in the web UI.
+>
+> Runtime settings (wallet address, pool configuration, compute toggles, statistics, etc.) are persisted in a lightweight SQLite database.
+By default this file lives at `data/state.db` (overridable via `STATE_DB`).
+Make sure the `data/` directory is writable or bind-mounted when running inside Docker.

 ### Configuration File (`config/config.toml`)